silverstripe/cwp/docs/en/01_Working_with_projects/06_Working_with_modules.md

 ## Deploying repositories with private modules

-If you decide to include private modules in your website project (also your own private repositories), Deploynaut will need a permission to access them.
+If you decide to include private modules in your website project (also your own private repositories), Dashboard will need a permission to access them.
 If you already have your repository associated with the stack you will be deploying to, the only thing you need to do is to enable the project key on the module as shown on the image below.
 The key is named after your stack identifier.